matthewlong29/PareAndFlourish_Site/_posts/2018-01-28-why-youre-scared-to-start-your-own-business.md

 ## Where You will Get the Money?

 In our case, we didn’t have the money to build a brick and mortar business.
 Fine.
 We created a blog first and started building our online presence.
-From there, we started reaching out for our [Flourish Roundtable events](/events) and [reviewing job materials](/services) for young professionals.
+From there, we started reaching out for our [Flourish Roundtable events](/events) for young professionals.

 Our point: We didn’t have the money.
 Period.
 We did what we could with what we had. **You can make it work.**